xingyizhao/PURE/Data Poisoning/README.md

     +--yelp

-You can also customize your poisoned data path in the code.
+You can also customize the path of your poisoned data in the code.